 In addition to what's been presented so far, you may want to use flow analysis to verify specific data-dependency relations.
 This can be done by providing the tool with additional Global contracts stating the set of global variables accessed by a subprogram.
-You need to only supply those contracts that you want to verify.
+You only need to supply contracts that you want to verify.
 Other contracts will be automatically inferred by the tool.
 The simplest form of data dependency contract states that a subprogram is not allowed to either read or modify global variables: